section-engineering-education/engineering-education/articles/android-custom-views-extending-view-subclass/index.md

 ### Introduction
 The other approach to creating a custom View is by extending an existing widget.
-Extending an existing subclass is quite easier compared to extending the whole class.
+Extending an existing subclass is relatively easier compared to extending the whole class.
 This approach gives the developer existing features and styles to customize.
 This article will go through creating a custom view using this approach.

 #### What we will do
 We are going to create a color slider.
 This view resembles a seek bar and so we will extend it.
 We will use the view to select the color of a text in a `TextView`.